Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Model and set-ups

 \section{Model and set-ups}

-Linear sigma model is a QCD-inspired low energy effective theory, plotting the phase structure of strongly interacting matter in the $(\mu, T)$ plane via order parameter $\sigma = \left\langle\bar{\psi}\psi\right\rangle$~\cite{Jungnickel:1995fp,Skokov:2010sf}.
-As the mass of the $\sigma$ field approaches to zero near the CP, its correlation length grows to infinity.
-The corresponding equation of motion of the long wavelength $\sigma$ mode is well described by the Langevin equation~\cite{Nahrgang:2011mg}:
+Linear sigma model is a QCD-inspired low energy effective theory, depicting the phase structure of strongly interacting matter in the $\mu$-$T$ plane via the order parameter $\sigma = \left\langle\bar{\psi}\psi\right\rangle$~\cite{Jungnickel:1995fp,Skokov:2010sf}.
+As the mass of the $\sigma$ field approaches to zero near the critical point, its correlation length grows to infinity.
+The corresponding equation of motion of the long wavelength mode is well described by the Langevin equation~\cite{Nahrgang:2011mg,Xu:1999aq,Meistrenko:2020nwx}:

 where the effective potential of the $\sigma$ field is explicitly written as

 $U\left( \sigma \right) $ denotes the vacuum contribution and takes the form of

 The parameters $\lambda$, $\sigma$, $h_q$, and $U_0$ are set by the hadrons properties at zero temperature.
 As the chiral symmetry is spontaneously broken in the vacuum, the nonzero expectation of the $\sigma$ field is $\left\langle \sigma \right\rangle =f_{\pi }=93$ MeV with $ \left\langle \vec{\pi}\right\rangle =0$.
 In reality, the chiral symmetry is explicitly broken by the light quark mass, then the linear term is included with $ h_{q}=f_{\pi }m_{\pi }^{2}$ and $m_{\pi }=138$ MeV. $\nu ^{2}=f_{\pi}^{2}-m_{\pi }^{2}/\lambda ^{2}$ and the mass of $\sigma$ is $m_{\sigma} \sim 600$ MeV by setting $\lambda ^{2}=20$.
 The zero-point energy $ U_{0}=m_{\pi }^{4}/\left( 4\lambda ^{2}\right) -f_{\pi }^{2}m_{\pi }^{2}$.
 Note that we have neglected the meson fluctuations of $\vec{\pi}$, since the mass of the triplet is finite in the critical regime. $\Omega _{\bar{q}q}$ represents the contributions from the thermal quarks, which is